kyxap1/starred/README.md

 - [nginxse-virtualhost-generator](https://github.com/hishriTaha/nginxse-virtualhost-generator) - A CLI-based tool that helps you generate NGINX server block configuration files in a few seconds.
 - [aui](https://github.com/helmuthdu/aui) - Archlinux Ultimate Install
 - [elastic-ci-stack-for-aws](https://github.com/buildkite/elastic-ci-stack-for-aws) - A simple, flexible, auto-scaling cluster of build agents running in your own AWS VPC
-- [deploy-drone](https://github.com/paralect/deploy-drone) - Ansible automation for production-ready Drone deployment
+- [deploy-drone](https://github.com/paralect/deploy-drone) - Deploy Drone CI to enable continuous integration ⚡️ on your product
 - [cassandra-cluster](https://github.com/dmitry-zhuravlev/cassandra-cluster) - Cassandra cluster with Docker Compose.
 - [initcassandra](https://github.com/ansrivas/initcassandra) - A super hacky way to initialize keyspaces and tables in cassandra using docker-compose.
 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,000+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.